Corner modes in non-Hermitian next-nearest-neighbor hopping model: Results

 To start with, we depict the energy dispersion of the NH SOTI model in the presence of the second NN in Figs.~\ref{fig:NHEigenNNN} (a,b,c) [(d,e,f)] under PBC [OBC].
 We find degenerate eigenstate with ${\rm Re}[E]=0$ under PBC for $ -2 - \tilde{\gamma}< m_0< -2 + \tilde{\gamma}$, $ - \tilde{\gamma}< m_0< \tilde{\gamma}$, and $ 4 - \tilde{\gamma}< m_0< 4 + \tilde{\gamma}$ as depicted by the green lines in Fig.~\ref{fig:NHEigenNNN}(a).
 These exceptional boundaries around $m_0=-2 $, $0$ and $4$, respectively, can be understood from the two-fold degeneracies of energy bands at $\vect{k}=(\pm 2\pi/3,\pm 2\pi/3)$, $(\pi,\pi)$, and $(0,0)$ such that $\lvert E(\vect{k}_{\rm EP})\rvert=0$.
 Similar to the earlier first NN model, these bulk gapless exceptional points $m_0=-2 \pm \tilde{\gamma} $, $ \pm \tilde{\gamma} $, and $4 \pm \tilde{\gamma} $ are exclusively observed in $|E|$ for PBC case as depicted in Fig.~\ref{fig:NHEigenNNN}(c) by green lines.

 We now examine the energy spectrum for the second NN model in Figs.~\ref{fig:NHEigenNNN}(d,e,f) employing OBC.
 Similar to the first NN case, the momentum takes the following non-Bloch form $k_i\to k'_i - i \gamma_2$ with $\gamma_2= \gamma/(\lambda^s_1+2\lambda^s_2) $ and $i=x,y$.
 This leads to the renormalized mass term $m'_0=m_0-4 - 5 \gamma_2^2 <0~(>0)$ for the topological (trivial) phase with zero-energy (finite energy bulk) modes considering the Bloch momentum $\vect{k}=(0,0)$.
 On the other hand, another topological (trivial) phase with zero-energy (finite energy) modes appears for $-m'_0=m_0+2 + \gamma_2^2>0~(<0)$ while exploiting energy around the Bloch momentum $\vect{k}=(\pm 2\pi/3,\pm 2\pi/3)$.
 Our analysis indicates the existence of four [sixteen] corner modes for $3 \gamma_2^2 <m_0< 4 + 5 \gamma_2^2$ [$-2 - \gamma^2_2<m_0<3 \gamma_2^2$] yielding ${\rm Re}[E]=0$ under OBC.
-However, the numerical findings shown in Fig.~\ref{fig:NHEigenNNN}(d) and the topological regime highlighted by the red lines, do not fully match with the exceptional boundaries predicted analytically.
+However, the numerical findings shown in Fig.~\ref{fig:NHEigenNNN}(d) and the topological regime highlighted by the red lines do not fully match with the exceptional boundaries predicted analytically.
 This can be attributed to the finite size effect in the second NN case, which is substantially small for the first NN case.
+In particular, the rightmost boundary in Fig.~\ref{fig:NHEigenNNN}(d) is more affected due to the finite size scaling as there exists a significant mismatch between the analytical prediction $m_0= 4 + 5 \gamma_2^2$ and real zero-energy modes obtained under OBC.
+To this end, we discuss the finite size scaling around the phase transition point at the rightmost part of Fig.~\ref{fig:NHEigenNNN}(d) in Appendix~\ref{App:B}.
+Note that, the finite size effect is expected to become more substantial in case of OBC rather than for PBC.
+Due to this reason, we choose the phase boundary at $m_0= 4 + 5 \gamma_2^2$ for the finite size analysis.
 We find macroscopic degeneracies at ${\rm Re}[E]=0$ around $m_0= 0$, unlike the previous case.
 The complex energy spectrum ${\rm Im}[E]$ does not manifest any noteworthy features, as shown in Figs.~\ref{fig:NHEigenNNN}(b,e), irrespective of PBC and OBC cases.
 The absolute value of energy is expected to vanish \ie $|E|=0$ under OBC for $-2- \gamma^2_2<m_0<4 + 5 \gamma_2^2 $.
 However, numerical results suffer from finite size effects as far as the exceptional boundaries are concerned [see the red lines in Fig.~\ref{fig:NHEigenNNN}(f)].
 The finite value of $\gamma$ (NH effect) thus extends the Hermitian topological phase beyond its boundaries, leading to exceptional topological phases.